lvicainne/puppet-opendkim/README.md

 ## Release Notes/Contributors/Etc.

+### v0.2 - Compatible with Puppetfrom 4.8 to newer

+* v0.2.3 Minor changes and corrections about empty values

+### v0.1 - Compatible with Puppet up to 4.6

+* v0.1.2 Virtual version (same as v0.1.0 but with bugfix about requirements and puppet version required)
+* v0.1.1 Use newer implementations of Puppet (v4.8 and newer).
 * v0.1.0 Replace deprecated stdlib functions with puppet data types
 * v0.0.9 Correct some dependencies
 * v0.0.8 Closes #1 (SystemD with inline comments)